OSInside/kiwi/doc/source/image_description/elements.rst

-The mandatory repository element specifies the location and type of a repository to be used by the package manager as a package installation source. {kiwi} supports apt, dnf, dnf5, pacman and zypper as package managers, specified with the packagemanager element.
+The mandatory repository element specifies the location and type of a repository to be used by the package manager as a package installation source. {kiwi} supports apt, dnf4, dnf5, pacman and zypper as package managers, specified with the packagemanager element.
 The repository element has the following optional attributes: